Reasonable Suspicion Training of CDL Drivers – [Full Video Kit]

 - How should Managers prepare to send a driver for reasonable suspicion testing?
 (They need to have a thorough knowledge of the Company’s drug & alcohol policy, and they need to be aware of the federal drug and alcohol testing regulations)

-- What is a “self admission” by an employee that they are using drugs or alcohol and what should the Manager do in that case?
+- What is a “self-admission” by an employee they are using drugs or alcohol, and what should the Manager do in that case?

 - and much more

 To keep a compliant and safe workplace, your Managers and Supervisors need Reasonable Suspicion training.
 This helps keep the employer from liability, keeps the employee safe, and helps prevent alcohol or drug-related accidents.
 This Reasonable Suspicion Training Video will teach your managers the ins and outs of this DOT requirement.
 Available as an English or Spanish-speaking DVD or USB Stick, the runtime of the training is 16 minutes.